 I did not get to where I am today holding back.
 If you know me, you know I’m an open book.
 As honest as they come.
 I’ve made decisions I’m proud of, and some that bring me guilt, shame, and yes, even regret.
 And while this writing may make you feel a lot of “feels”, this was a story I felt I needed to tell to continue on in my business and propel it forward in a direction I feel most proud of, and confident in.

 But then that little baby became a toddler.
-More advanced than her peers in the language department, she would love to talk your ear off.
-And when she turned two, she decided bedtime was the place to share all of her wildest dreams and deepest secrets.
+More advanced than their peers in the language department, they would love to talk your ear off.
+And when he turned two, he decided bedtime was the place to share all of his wildest dreams and deepest secrets.

-My usual methods in getting her to sleep weren't working.
-I could close the door, but immediately she screamed.
+My usual methods in getting him to sleep weren’t working.
+I could close the door, but immediately he screamed.
 And not just a little cry or whimper.
 A bloody murder scream.
-The kind I remembered from when she was a baby and we sleep trained her using the Ferber approach.
-But this time, she didn't quiet down.
-She added another element to her plea.
-A “mama mama mama mama please don't go!”.
+The kind I remembered from when he was a baby and we sleep trained him using the Ferber approach.
+But this time, he didn’t quiet down.
+She added another element to his plea.
+A “mama mama mama mama please don’t go!”.

-That night I laid on her floor.
+That night I laid on his floor.
 Closed my eyes.
-And sang until she was asleep.
+And sang until he was asleep.
 I wondered what I had done wrong.
 What had happened.
 And why our sleep strategy was no longer working.
-The Ferber approach is supposed to be a 3 - 5 nights and you're “done forever and for always” approach.
+The Ferber approach is supposed to be a 3 – 5 nights and you’re “done forever and for always” approach.
 What was happening?

 And in true Lara form, this brought me to the library.
 Where I then checked out every toddler sleep book that exists, and began to dive a little deeper.

 Had I been prepared for what to expect, I would have been ready.
 There is a sleep “regression” at age two with the burst of language development, the evolution of true fears, and some residual separation anxiety.
-A normal, healthy, and natural part of my toddler's childhood that I was trying to close the door, separate myself from, and ignore.
-And this strong-willed girl was having none of it.
+A normal, healthy, and natural part of my toddler’s childhood that I was trying to close the door, separate myself from, and ignore.
+And this strong-willed (and highly sensitive) kid was having none of it.

-I couldn't do it.
-I just couldn't do it.
+I couldn’t do it.
+I just couldn’t do it.
 And it made me question everything.
-Why was it appropriate for me to walk out of the room on my crying baby when she was but 7 months of age and barely had object permanence?
-But, as soon as she had words it felt wrong?
-Had she not always been trying to communicate something to me?
+Why was it appropriate for me to walk out of the room on my crying baby when he was but 7 months of age and barely had object permanence?
+But, as soon as he had words it felt wrong?
+Had he not always been trying to communicate something to me?

-Of course she had.
-That's biology.
+Of course he had.
+That’s biology.
 Human infants communicate to their caregivers through tears.
 This is the only way they can get their needs met.
 Sometimes this is a cry for a diaper change, a tummy to be filled, or pain from an ear infection.
 And at other times a cry may mean; please stay with me, I need you near.
 Our children communicate both physical and emotional needs.

 I’ve learned a lot in my work with families.
 I’ve always attracted a “gentler” crowd, and through families asking for something totally different, I learned a lot.
 People wanted to move slower.
 They wanted to connect more deeply with their child.
 And they wanted options.
 Caring as much as I do about the clients I serve, I tried to find these for everyone who asked.
 And in doing so, I found myself a whole new repertoire of skills.